 - former Lecturer in Linguistics, Deakin University, Melbourne

-Ear & Speak was created by me, Dr Duncan Markham, in 2002, after many years of international teaching and research.
+I created Ear & Speak in 2002, after many years of international teaching and research.
 As Principal Consultant of the business I am responsible for most of the core activities.

 My areas of expertise are talent and aptitude in language learning, especially with regard to the reasons for and variation in foreign accents, and the characteristics of real-life spoken communication.
-I have many years’ experience teaching phonetics (the science of the sounds of speech), and researching the nature of accents and accent change.
 I speak German and Swedish to a very high standard, and have some knowledge of a large number ... [read more]

 I have also worked as a freelance writer, editor, and translator, and have provided forensic speech analysis services to law enforcement agencies.